 Design for the Re-roof was completed by Welsh Whiteley Architects, LLC in June of 2021.
 Bids were opened August 13th with one qualified bidder.
 Council awarded Contract 21-06 to Coogan Construction Company of Juneau in the amount of 2,401,000.00 at the meeting of 9/2/2021.
 Due to difficulty in materials procurement, construction is not anticipated to begin until spring of 2022.
-However, prep work for the new roof drains including some asbestos abatement is anticipated to begin under a separate contract this winter.
 The project was estimated at \$1.6M but that was prior to the design and didn't include construction of new roof drains, asbestos removal for the construction of the roof drains, addition of EPDM repairs to existing troughs between the metal portions of the roof, and rapidly increasing material costs.
+Construction is slated to begin in early March.
+The asbestos removal is complete and the new roof drain piping is ongoing.
+Coogan Construction is currently demolishing the existing roofing.
+The reroof will be complete at the end of June.